Us.

 Native Daily Network was founded in February 2016 by Benita Moore and her husband Darren

-In 2015, the devastating loss of my eldest son to gun violence to another native man lit a fire within me.
+In 2015, the devastating loss of my eldest son to gun violence lit a fire within me.
 The tragedy crystallized the urgent need to address the complex issues that put our Indigenous communities at risk.

-Stemming from a lineage that has been active in defending Indigenous rights since first contact, and propelled by my family’s media history, I felt a deep calling.
-My aunt, Dr. Harriett Skye, was a groundbreaker in Indigenous journalism, hosting her own TV show in the 1970s and leaving an indelible impact on the field.
-Inspired by her and my family’s generational and changemaking advocacy, I founded Native Daily Network.
+Stemming from a lineage active in the preservation of our culture, and propelled by my family’s media history, I felt a deep calling.
+My aunt, Dr. Harriett Skye, was a groundbreaker in Indigenous journalism, hosting her own television show in the 1970s and helping shape the field for those who came after her.
+Inspired by her and my family’s generational changemaking, I founded Native Daily Network with my husband, Darren.

 Benita Moore